Frequently Asked Questions

 |

-How can I avoid to receive Session Log messages
+How can I configure when Session Log messages

 - Uncheck the box Send session log message to this Recipient